Madame Bo-Peep

 Madame Bo-Peep is a 1917 American silent comedy film directed by Chester Withey and starring Seena Owen, Allan Sears, and F.A.
 Turner.
-It is based on the short story "Madame Bo-Peep of the Ranches" by O. Henry.
+It is based on the short story "Madame Bo-Peep of the Ranches" by O. Henry, which originally appeared in his 1910 short-story collection Whirligigs.

+Preservation

+Madame Bo-Peep is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.